 How to Travel With a Dog: Taking Your Dog on a Road Trip

 Don’t let your four-legged friend sit on your lap.
-Even if you’re driving a few miles from your hotel to the gas station, you should put your dog in a crate for the journey.
-It’s important to stow away your pup because dogs may feel anxious during long trips and distract you while you’re driving, according to Cesar’s Way.
-Moreover, if you have to slam on the brakes, your pup will be safely tucked away in the crate.
+Even if you’re driving a few miles from your hotel to the gas station, put your dog in a crate.
+It’s important to stow away your pup because dogs may feel anxious during long trips and distract you while you’re driving.
+Moreover, if you have to slam on the brakes, your pup will be safe in the crate.

 “Don’t let your four-legged friend sit on your lap.”